Meet Dr Patricia Murray

 Dr. Murray graduated from the University of Connecticut School of Dentistry in 1979.
 She previously served as an associate professor and director of clinical research at the University of Medicine and Dentistry of New Jersey.
 She has earned a certificate in Periodontology and a Ph.D. in Oral Biology and Microbiology from the State University of New York at Buffalo.
 She is a diplomate of the American Board of Periodontology and holds dental licenses in California, Connecticut, Massachusetts, Maryland, Maine, and New Jersey.

-Dr. Murray has a strong background in clinical research and has been the recipient of numerous grants from both government and private institutions.
+Dr. Murray has a strong background in Implant Education and has been the recipient of numerous grants from both government and private institutions.
 In addition to her teaching positions at UMDNJ, she has also served in the Department of Stomatology, Division of Periodontology at the University of California, San Francisco, where she was the co-investigator (under Dr. John Greenspan) on a $3.9 million grant from the United States Public Health Servic to study “Oral Manifestations of the Acquired Immunodeficiency Syndrome.”
 Her research and clinical reputation in the field of HIV-associated periodontal infections is nationally known.
 At the University of the Pacific, Dr. Murray coordinated the responsibilities of 17 faculty members in expanding the periodontics curriculum.
-She has a lifelong enthusiasm for learning, which she hopes to impart to students both clinically and didactically.
+She has a lifelong enthusiasm for learning, which she hopes to impart Dental Implant Education to students both clinically and didactically.

 Dr. Murray is listed in Who’s Who in American Women, and she has received development awards from the National Institute of Health and the National Institute of Dental Research in 1988, 1989, 1990, 1991, and 1992.
 She has also served as a consultant for Proctor and Gamble and has done applied research for P&G, Oral-B Laboratories, and the Pro-Dentec Corporation.